 These volunteers will help us plan future events and activities.
 We urge all members to feel free to contact Board members or the FSTNW office with ideas to build FSTNW’s mission of Connection, Community, and Collaboration.

 Get involved!
-We are searching for two new Board Members for two-year terms beginning in January 2019.
+We are searching for new Board Members.
 All FSTNW Members are eligible.
 Read more about the Board position, and please contact Robin Gray at 206-499-1824 to see how you can join the leadership team.

 Kyle G. Erickson, MS, LMFT

 I’m an LMFT in private practice in Maple Valley with more than 15 years’ experience.
 At this point in my career, I enjoy the diversity that comes with being a generalist and the reward of collaborating with clients to reach their unique treatment goals.

 My systemic perspective in treating individuals, couples, and families has guided my practice and inspires my commitment to the systems community and specifically, FSTNW.
 I’m excited for the work ahead as we collaborate to support our personal development and drive the collective progress of our profession.